 Crow Language

-Edge AI bio-monitoring network using Google Coral TPU to decode mathematical patterns in crow vocalizations — Venice Beach citizen science at its weirdest and best.
+Edge AI bio-monitoring network using Google Coral TPU to find mathematical patterns in crow vocalizations — Venice Beach citizen science at its weirdest and best.

 This one started with a question nobody asked us to answer: do crows have grammar?

-The best part: hundreds of crows started following the scientists around Venice Beach during data collection.
-They knew we were listening.
-Whether that’s science or comedy depends on your perspective.
-I think it’s both — and that’s exactly the kind of project Science Stanley exists to tell stories about.
+The best part?
+Hundreds of crows started following the researchers around Venice Beach during data collection.
+Crows remember faces, and they knew we were listening.
+Whether that's science or comedy depends on where you're standing.
+I think it's both — and that's exactly the kind of project Science Stanley exists to tell stories about.